Funding and finance

 The Dunhill Medical Trust offer Research Training Fellowships, intended to provide training opportunities for academics, clinicians and allied health professionals who wish to pursue a research career in ageing, rehabilitation or palliative care.

-They advertise 4 fellowships annually, usually in the autumn.
+They advertise four fellowships annually, usually in the autumn.

-Peter Hartley, Physiotherapy Team Lead in the Department of Medicine for the Elderly at Addenbrooke’s Hospital, has been granted a research training fellowship at PhD level.
-Read Peter’s story here.
+- Peter Hartley, Physiotherapy Team Lead in the Department of Medicine for the Elderly at Addenbrooke’s Hospital, received a Dunhill Medical Trust Research Training Fellowship award at PhD level.
+Read his story here.

 Other professional training fellowships